 Other securities are included at fair value at reporting date.
-Unrealised gains/losses on securities held for short term investment are accounted for as set out in Note 1 (i) (i) financial assets at fair value through profit or loss.
-Unrealised gains/losses on securities held for long term investment are accounted for as set out in Note 1 (i) (iii) available for sale financial assets.
+Unrealised gains/losses on securities held for short term and long term investment are accounted for as set out in Note 1 (i).

 t.
 Current and non-current classification

 Assets and liabilities are presented in the statement of financial position based on current and non-current classification.